Imran4424/SwiftProblemNSolution/25.ProtocolOrientedProgramming/ProtocolOrientedProgramming.md

 ![Class Type Inheritance](Protocol-1.png)

 If you model an abstraction using classes, you’ll need to rely on inheritance.
 The superclass defines the core functionality and exposes it to subclasses.
 A subclass can completely override that behavior, add specific behavior, or get all the work done by the superclass.
 This works nicely until you realize that you need more functionality from a different class.
 Swift, just like many other programming languages, does not support multiple inheritance.
 Following the class-first approach, you’d have to keep adding new functionality to your superclass or otherwise create new intermediary classes, thereby complicating the issue.

+Protocols, on the other hand, serve as blueprints rather than parents.
+A protocol models abstraction by describing what the implementation types shall implement.